Tom Wessels: Social commentary

 In his 2006 book The Myth of Progress, Wessels asserts that the aspiration to sustain indefinite exponential economic growth is an impossibility on the grounds that it violates three scientific principles: the limits to growth, the second law of thermodynamics and the law of self organization.
-An updated edition was published in 2013, with expanded discussion relating to the global financial crisis of 2008.
+An updated edition was published in 2013, with expanded discussion on the 2008 financial crisis.